 The West Coast – Sóller, Valldemossa, Deià, Port d’Andratx

-Leaving Palma towards the west of Mallorca is like entering life in a previous century: no big cities, no skyscrapers, no major highways, just stone farmhouses dotting the landscape here and there, and many orange trees.
-We passed centuries-old stone villages built on steep hills, some facing the sea and offering gorgeous views.
-Small signs on the curvy and narrow roads pointed to hotels and restaurants, but nothing too flashy.
-“They must have very strict building codes here”, I pointed out to Margot, who was driving.
+Leaving Palma towards the west of Mallorca is like entering life in a previous century: no big cities, no skyscrapers, no major highways, just stone farmhouses dotting the landscape here and there – and many orange trees.
+We passed centuries-old stone villages built on steep hills, some faced the sea and offering gorgeous views.
+Small signs on the curvy narrow roads pointed to hotels and restaurants, but nothing too flashy.
+“They must have a very strict building code here”, I pointed out to Margot, who was driving.
 “Yes, they do.
 You can’t change a window without approval”.

 Sóller sits elegantly in a valley with an abundance of orange and other citrus fruits trees – I never saw so many fruits in one single tree!
 The town is connected to Palma by a 2,900-metre tunnel carved on the mountains of the Sierra de Tramuntana, a daring work that local skeptics of the time deemed impossible.
-It took 4 years to be finished, but in 1912 the 27 km journey became a reality, and ever since a railway train drawn by an electric engine makes the journey between Palma and Sóller in 1 hour – before that the trip could only be made by sea!
+It took 4 years to be finished, but in 1912 the 27 km journey became a reality, and ever since then a railway train drawn by an electric engine makes the journey between Palma and Sóller in 1 hour, when before it could only be made by sea!
 Sóller is also linked to its sea port by a tram carrying passengers on a 5 km (3.1 miles) journey to the coast.
-The beach is in the bay itself, and in the summer boats take visitors to few nearby islands.
+The beach is in the bay itself, and in the summer boats take visitors to nearby islands.

 Had we stayed in Sóller, I’d have missed Valldemossa, a charming mountain town 400 m (1,637 feet) above sea level with only 2,000 inhabitants year round and well-preserved pink-color stone houses.
-We left the car in an almost-empty public parking lot and walked narrow streets filled with charming boutiques of local food and art crafts, restaurants and bars.
-Few were open; we entered the one with a smiling German lady by the door and while Margot talked to her I took pictures from her back window, which overlooked the town’s red roofs.
-From there it was clear that everything had been built around a church tower at the top, all surrounded by olive and almond trees terraces sloping down the hill.
-I sent a picture to my daughter in London – it’s hard to imagine a more enchanting place.
+We left the car in an almost-empty public parking lot and walked narrow streets filled with charming boutiques of local food and art crafts, restaurants and bars (most closed for the winter).
+We entered one with a smiling German lady by the door, and while Margot talked to her I took pictures from her back window overlooking the town’s red roofs.
+From there it was clear that everything had been built around a church at the top, all surrounded by olive and almond trees terraces sloping down the hill.
+I sent a picture to my daughter in London.

-Valldemossa may have been new to me, but it’s part of the Unesco World Heritage sites, its beauty already famous in Europe centuries ago.
+Valldemossa may have been new to me, but it’s part of the Unesco World Heritage sites, its beauty famous in Europe for centuries.
 Polish composer Frederic Chopin and his mistress George Sand lived there in 1839, while he recovered from tuberculosis (the high altitude and fresh air supposedly perform miracles).
-Archduke Louis of Austria bought properties around, in the late 19th-century, and was a resident for long periods of time.
+Archduke Louis of Austria bought properties around town, in the late 19th-century, and was a resident for long periods of time.
 Today’s A-list part-time residents include celebrities like actor Michael Douglas and wife Catherine Zeta-Jones, tennis star Raphael Nadal, king Felipe and queen Letizia of Spain, actor Pierce Brosnan, model Claudia Schiffer, Sir Richard Branson and many others.
 Looking at the ads of a real-estate agency on main street, I didn’t see anything for less than 500,000 EUR ($566,000).
-And if I had found that kind of ‘change’ in my pocket, I would have bought a property there, right on the spot!
+And if I had found that kind of ‘change’ ito spare, I probably would have bought a property right on the spot!
 Maybe next time…

-This quaint small town sits in the middle of a green hill of olive and almond trees that go down all the way to the sea.
+This quaint small town sits in the middle of a green hill of olive and almond trees going down all the way to the sea.
 We reached it at the end of a narrow mountain road so curvy that I got dizzy, but the trip was well-worth it: picturesque red houses, stone steps descending towards a sea cove, breathtaking views of the sea everywhere.
 A small hamlet town nearby – Llucalcari – some 85 m (278 feet) above the sea and accessible only by foot, is an idyllic image of Mallorca I will always keep in my mind.
-Tiny Deià has many high-class hotels and starred Michelin restaurants; we stopped many times along the way to take pictures and to take in the fresh, clear air.
-It all felt unreal, like being in a movie: the silence, the sun, the blue waters of the Mediterranean, so far away from it all – just heavenly.
+Tiny Deià has many high-class hotels and starred Michelin restaurants; we stopped many times along the way to take pictures and to take in the fresh air.
+It all felt unreal, like being in a movie: the silence, the sun, the blue waters of the Mediterranean.
+Like a book by Proust.

 It was raining and windy when we went to Port d’Antratx, an old commercial fishing port considered one of the most beautiful sites in Mallorca.
-Margot wanted me to see it, before leaving for the US, but that day most stores and restaurants were closed, due to the weather.
-We walked the empty downtown streets, taking shelter from the wind in two high-end boutiques – one owned by a friendly German lady, the other by a tall and blonde Scandinavian girl in her 20’s who clearly knew she was beautiful.
+Margot wanted me to see it, before leaving for the US, but that day most stores and restaurants were closed, due to bad weather.
+We walked the empty downtown streets, taking shelter from the wind in two high-end boutiques – one owned by a talkative German lady, the other by a tall and blonde Scandinavian girl in her 20’s who clearly knew she was beautiful.
 On the port, the wind tossed the boats as if they were small toys.
-On the slopes surrounding the bay, construction was happening all the way to the top.
+On the slopes surrounding the bay, construction was going on all the way to the top, had not even stopped for the rain.
 “I hope they don’t overbuild here”, said Margot, looking concerned.
-I agreed, and told her about a BBC program I had recently watched – Amazing Houses of the Mediterranean – and about a house in Port d’Andratx that had impressed me, a modern, all-glass structure belonging to an English couple.
+I agreed, and told her about a BBC program I had recently watched – Amazing Houses of the Mediterranean – showing a house in Port d’Andratx that had impressed me, a modern, all-glass structure belonging to an English couple.
 “I know”, she replied.
 “The Spanish cannot buy here, too expensive for them”.